-Better Start is a Quality Development initiative of the Department of Children and Youth Affairs (DCYA), collaborating with the Early Years Education Policy Unit of the Department of Education and Skills (DES) and works to establish a cohesive approach to quality across the Early Childhood Education and Care sector in Ireland.
-Better Start is hosted by Pobal on behalf of the Department of Children and Youth Affairs.
+Better Start is a Quality Development initiative of the Department of Children Equality Disability Integration and Youth (DCEDIY) collaborating with the Early Years Education Policy Unit of the Department of Education and Skills (DES) and works to establish a cohesive approach to quality across the Early Childhood Education and Care sector in Ireland.
+Better Start is hosted by Pobal on behalf of the Department of Children Equality Disability Integration and Youth.

 There are three Strands of Better Start –

 1. The Quality Development (mentoring) Service to enhance quality of practice in early years settings

 The Quality Development Service has, since October 2014, provided a skilled and experienced Early Years Specialist team to work directly in a mentoring capacity with early years services, on a national basis.
 The Early Years Specialist use the Aistear Síolta Practice Guide (National Council for Curriculum and Assessment, 2014) as a key resource in mentoring services to develop ECEC quality for children.
 If you are interested in receiving support from Better Start Quality Development Service please refer to the Better Start website for further information or email email@example.com